-- 1. Patient should be informed regarding the purpose and limitations of the implanted devices. - 2.
-The surgeon should instruct the patient regarding the amount and time frame after surgery of any weight bearing activity.
-The increased risk of bending, dislocation, and/or breakage of the implanted devices, as well as an undesired surgical result are consequences of any type of early or excessive weight bearing, vibratory motion, falls, jolts or other movements preventing proper healing and/or fusion development. - 3.
+- 1. Patient should be informed regarding the purpose and limitations of the implanted devices. - The surgeon should instruct the patient regarding the amount and time frame after surgery of any weight bearing activity.
+The increased risk of bending, dislocation, and/or breakage of the implanted devices, as well as an undesired surgical result are consequences of any type of early or excessive weight bearing, vibratory motion, falls, jolts or other movements preventing proper healing. - 3.
 Implanted devices should be revised or removed if bent, dislocated, or broken. - 4.
-Immobilization should be considered in order to prevent bending, dislocation, or breakage of the implanted device in case of delayed, malunion, or nonunion of bone.
-Immobilization should continue until a complete bone fusion mass has developed and been confirmed. - 5.
+Immobilization should be considered in order to prevent bending, dislocation, or breakage of the implanted device in case of delayed, malunion, or nonunion of bone. - 5.
 Postoperative patients should be instructed not to use tobacco or nicotine products, consume alcohol, or use non-steroidal anti-inflammatory drugs and aspirin, as determined by the surgeon.
 Complete postoperative management to maintain the desired result should also follow implant surgery.